 - Working to improve how current computer and software systems operate

 - Develop new computer and hardware systems and materials.

 There is a strong need for a variety of computer and information technology professionals today who are skilled in computer science and related fields.
-The Bureau of Labor Statistics or BLS states that jobs in this field will increase by 13% from 2016 to 2016.
+The BLS states that jobs in this field will increase by 13% from 2016 to 2016.
 This is faster than average for all occupations.
 In total, it is anticipated that there will be 546,100 new jobs added in this sector by 2026.
 Demand for more computer science-related workers is stemming from a greater interest in cloud computing, collection and storage of data and information security.

 As a computer scientist, such as a computer systems analyst, you can expect to work more than 40 hours per week in many jobs.
 Computer systems analysts held 600,500 jobs in 2016.
 They primarily worked in these fields:

 - Computer systems design and related services: 28%

 Computer systems analysts and related computer scientists can work either directly for a company or as subcontractors.
 Many of these workers are employed by an IT contracting company.
 It is becoming more commonplace today for companies to outsource their computer science, computer programming and IT needs to contracting organizations.

 Some of the related occupations in the computer science field are: